samplics-org/samplics/README.rst

 *SAMPLICS*
 ==========

-*samplics*, for sample analytics, is a python package for selecting, weighting and analyzing sample obtained from complex sampling design.
+*samplics* is a python package for selecting, weighting and analyzing sample obtained from complex sampling design.

 Sample Analytics